-This new series of Ackley Bridge will air as 10x30’ episodes, stripped across two weeks in an earlier evening slot in 2021.
+This new series of Ackley Bridge will air as 10x30’ episodes, stripped across two weeks from 19th April 2021 at 6pm.
 Ackley has been nominated for Drama Series at the 2020 RTS Awards and has won Best Drama, Best Actor, Best Director Fiction and Best Music and Use of Music at the RTS Yorkshire Awards.

 Inspired by real-life Lancashire and Yorkshire schools established to integrate the white and Asian communities in some of the most divided towns in the country, Ackley Bridge has won praise across its previous three series for tackling real-life situations and issues in an irreverent, insightful way, with humour and punchy, big hearted stories.

-Ackley Bridge series is produced by The Forge and will resume filming in Halifax next month with Covid-secure measures in place.
+Ackley Bridge series four is produced by The Forge and was filmed in Halifax with Covid-secure measures in place.
 Executive Producers are George Ormond (National Treasure, Kiri), George Faber (National Treasure, Shameless), Ayub Khan Din (East is East) and Caroline Cooper Charles for Screen Yorkshire, who are supporting the series.
 Rosalie Carew is the producer, and Joe Stephenson and Ethosheia Hylton direct.
-For Channel 4, Commissioning Executive is Rebecca Holdsworth.
-All3media International are handling international distribution.

 In an interview with BroadcastNow.co.uk, Ackley Bridge executive producer George Ormond has discussed the measures put in place to prevent the spread of Coronavirus on set in Halifax.
 Ormond said that the availability and structure of their on site Covid-19 swab testing regime had been a "gamechanger" for getting series four of Ackley back on track.